 Pastor David Harrell

-Having spent the majority of my life serving Christ, first as a biblical counselor and professor, training and ministering to pastors and church leaders, then as the pastor of a start-up church in a rural suburb of Nashville, Tennessee (where I have now served for over two decades), I am acutely aware of the unique struggles of pastoral ministry.
+Having spent the majority of my life serving Christ, first as a biblical counselor and professor, training and ministering to pastors and church leaders, then as the pastor of a start-up church in a rural suburb of Nashville, Tennessee (where I have now served for over three decades), I am acutely aware of the unique struggles of pastoral ministry.
 I know first hand what it is to start a church with a handful of people and watch God grow it spiritually and numerically, against all odds.

 I am also aware of the challenges pastors face, especially the unique dynamics of smaller churches that make up the vast majority of evangelical churches around the world.
 I have spent much of my life caring for pastors: hearing their stories, sharing their pain, comforting their sorrows, confronting their sin, and encouraging them to stand firm, come what may.
 Through it all, I have learned much about myself, about pastoral ministry, about the church, and about the power of the Word of God to transform lives.
 I have also learned much about the diabolical schemes of the enemy to deceive, distract, divide, discourage, and destroy pastors and churches.